Probing Axion-like Particles via CMB Polarization: Summary and Discussion

 We also comment on possible extensions of our work.
 The quadratic mass potential Eq.~\eqref{eq:mass potential} used in our analysis should be seen as a toy model.
-For $\Omega_\phi\simeq\Omega_\Lambda$, this potential requires the ALP field value $\bar\phi$ to be much larger than the Planck scale, which may not be favored by the UV completion.
-However, it is straightforward to compute $\bar\alpha$ and $A_\alpha$ for the other ALP potential forms, by following our procedure.
-Although we evaluate $\delta\phi_\mathrm{obs}$ by its RMS, $\delta\phi_\mathrm{obs}$ in our universe may deviates from the RMS value by chance.
-A dedicated statistical treatment is needed for more precise predictions.
-We also ignored the source term in Eq.~\eqref{eq:perturbation EoM}, while it might amplify $\delta\phi_\mathrm{obs}$.
-We leave these intriguing problems for future work.
+For $\Omega_\phi\simeq\Omega_\Lambda$, this potential requires the ALP field value $\bar\phi$ to be much larger than the Planck scale, which may not be favored by UV completion.
+However, it is straightforward to compute $\bar\alpha$ and $A_\alpha$ for the other ALP potential forms by following our procedure.